-Easy tours will be without overnight packs so they may be day hikes or overnight or multi-day trips from hut to hut.
-Elevation gain is usually minimal and the days will usually consist of relatively short distances (8-12km on a well prepared, generally level path).
+Easy tours will probably be with lighter packs.
+Elevation gain is usually minimal and the days will mostly consist of relatively short distances (8-12km on a well prepared, generally level path).

-Moderate tours may include longer sections (up to 10-16km) on easy to moderate trails with greater elevation gain and loss or shorter sections with more difficult trail conditions.
+Moderate tours may include longer sections (up to 10-16km) on easy to moderate trails with greater elevation gain and loss or shorter sections with more difficult trail conditions, perhaps even off trail.
 In this case, although not lengthy and having no significant elevation gain and loss, they may have short steep sections and involve stepping/climbing over logs and walking on slippery roots, rocks, boulders or in boggy areas.
 These trails are not like going for a walk in your local park so please, be mentally prepared for this type of hiking even on a moderate tour.

 Strenuous hiking may include still longer distances (up to 20km) generally over well prepared trails either with or without significant elevation gain and loss (if there is elevation gain it may be up to 1000m/3500').
 Hiking might also involve shorter distances but trickier trail conditions as described above.